siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 ### xam - Axis Mode
 Sets the function of the axis.

+<pre>
-* 0 = Disable.
+{xam:0}  Disable.
 All input to that axis will be ignored and the axis will not move.
-* 1 = Standard.
+{xam:1}  Standard.
 Linear axes move in length units.
 Rotary axes move in degrees.
-* 2 = Inhibited.
+{xam:2}  Inhibited.
 Axis values are taken into account when planning moves, but the axis will not move.
 Use this to perform a Z kill or to do a compute-only run.
-* 3 = Radius mode.
+{xam:3}  Radius mode.
 (Rotary axes only) In radius mode gcode values are interpreted as linear units; either inches or mm depending on the prevailing G20/G21 setting.
 The conversion of linear units to degrees is accomplished using the radius setting for that axis.
 See $aRA for details.

-<pre>
-$zam=2 	     Inhibit the Z axis; $zam1 will restore standard operation
 </pre>

 ### xvm- Velocity Maximum